 Additional reporting requirements for this position outside of EFIS are shared with school boards by regional staff of the Early Years and Child Care Division of the ministry every year.
-If a school board cannot meet the minimum hiring requirements, an exception form can be requested from regional staff.
+An exception form is required if a school board cannot meet the minimum hiring requirements.
+This form can be provided by regional staff upon request.